Skip to content

 %% ============================================================

-Note over BFF: Generate state, nonce, code_verifier<br/>1.**state** (one-time) for CSRF protection for OIDC/OAuth2, computed by client, and returned by IdP in url query param<br/>2. **nonce** (one-time) for ID token replay protection only for OIDC. computed by client, and returned by IdP in ID token claim<br/>3. **code_verifier** (BFF lifetime) for PKCE for code injection prevention. code_challenge=BASE64URL(SHA256(code_verifier))
+Note over BFF: Generate state, nonce, code_verifier<br/>1.**state** (one-time use) for CSRF protection for OIDC/OAuth2, computed by BFF, and returned by IdP in url query param<br/>2. **nonce** (one-time use) for ID token replay protection only for OIDC. computed by BFF, and returned by IdP in ID token claim<br/>3. **code_verifier** (one-time use) for PKCE for code injection prevention. code_challenge=BASE64URL(SHA256(code_verifier))

 BFF ->> BFFStore: Save pre_session {state, nonce, verifier}